-Mid-way through the season and it’s time for American cyclocross champion Jeremy Powers (Rapha-Focus) to change his focus from the United States the Europe.
+Mid-way through the season and it’s time for American ‘cross champion Jeremy Powers (Rapha-Focus) to “make some more decisions.”

 The 29-year old rider has had an amazing start to the season, winning decisively all the six C1 races that he entered and also claiming five C2 victories.
 But he did not get the desired finish at the second World Cup in Tabor when a crash at the start derailed his goal for a top 5 finish; a goal that seemed possible after his seventh place – the best ever for an American elite male rider – at the Plzen World Cup the weekend before.

 “At this point it’s about changing up the game plan, we go to Europe now because we need the points.”
 Powers told us.
 “We’re more focused on the bigger picture which is Nationals and Worlds.
 While I’ll never turn my back on the US racing, for this year I have to focus on the World Cup.”

 Powers has done all he can in the United States to meet those two big goals, there are no more C1 nor C2 points that he can accumulate as he has reached the limit.
 He has also already claimed the overall victory in the Trek US Gran Prix of Cyclocross p/b Greenware® and WD-40 Bike, with two races to go.

 The opportunity offered by the World Championships has spurred a new focus which can be seen by how he warms-up, how he calmly comes to staging, in everything that he does.